 Being the MC

-The Week Before: Obtain the key for the sound cabinet and storage cabinet from the previous Friday’s MC
+- The Week Before: Obtain the key for the sound cabinet and storage cabinet from the previous Friday’s MC.

-The Night Of: Remember to hand over the key to the next MC.
+- By the end of the night: be sure to hand over the key to the next MC.

-– Use the USB mouse NOT THE TOUCHPAD
+- Use the USB mouse not the touchpad

 – Make sure that the mouse has enough open real estate to move without running into the laptop or running off the table.